Skip to main content

 This is a low-sensitivity test.
 It is different to a normal pregnancy test.
 This is to confirm that the pregnancy has ended.

-It's important that you take this test.
+It's important to take this test.
 If the abortion does not work, the pregnancy could be continuing.
 If the pregnancy continues and goes over 12 weeks, you will not be able to have another abortion, unless in exceptional circumstances.
 This is the law.

 The risk of an ongoing pregnancy is: